-Sets out the criteria for an Environmental Management System (EMS).
+Our main production facility in the UK, Pincroft dyeing & printing is certified to ISO 14001.
+This sets out the criteria for an Environmental Management System (EMS).
 It maps out a framework that a company or organization can follow to set up an effective EMS while ensuring products and processes that are environmentally safe.

 It provides assurance to company management and employees as well as external stakeholders that environmental impact is being measured and improved.

-Carrington is also REACH compliant.
+Carrington Textiles is also REACH compliant.
 REACH is a regulation of the European Union, adopted to improve the protection of human health and the environment from the risks that can be posed by chemicals, while enhancing the competitiveness of the EU chemicals industry.
 It also promotes alternative methods for the hazard assessment of substances in order to reduce the number of tests on animals.